-15. SUBSEQUENT EVENTS
+15. Subsequent events

-There were no material events subsequent to balance date that would affect the interpretation of the financial statements and/or the performance information (2019 - no material subsequent events).
+Except as set out in Note 9, there were no material events subsequent to balance date that would affect the interpretation of the financial statements and/or the performance information (2020- no material subsequent events).

-16. BUDGET VARIANCES
+16. Budget variances